devstream-io/devstream/docs/plugins/repo-scaffolding.md

 - `YOUR_TEMPLATE_REPO_NAME`
 - `YOUR_TEMPLATE_REPO_TYPE`

-All the parameters in the example above are mandatory for now, `repo_type` only support `github` for now.
+All the parameters in the example above are mandatory for now, `repoType` only support `github` for now.

 ### vars